alexander-marquardt/lexavideo/README.md

 This software relies on WebRTC for the video transmission, and is built using AngularJS and Python.
 It is designed to run on Google AppEngine.

+See http://www.lexavideo.com for full details of how to use this software to build your video-enabled website.